istio-ecosystem/dns-discovery/README.md

 ## The Solution

-istio-discovery is a container that is deployed into the Kubernetes cluster as a proxy in front of the Kubernetes DNS service.
+dns-discovery is a container that is deployed into the Kubernetes cluster as a proxy in front of the Kubernetes DNS service.

 The proxy sees all attempts to connect to external end-points by monitoring DNS lookups and automatically configures Istio to allow them by adding an Istio [Service Entry](https://istio.io/docs/reference/config/networking/v1alpha3/service-entry/) for each hostname.